DialectalArabicMMLU: Benchmarking Dialectal Capabilities in Arabic and Multilingual Language Models: Limitations

 \section{Limitations}

-While \textsc{DialectalArabicMMLU} represents an important step toward evaluating large language models across Arabic dialects, several limitations should be acknowledged.
+While \textsc{DialectalArabicMMLU} represents an important step toward evaluating LLMs across Arabic dialects, several limitations should be acknowledged.
 First, despite our focus on five major dialects (Syrian, Egyptian, Emirati, Saudi, and Moroccan), the benchmark does not yet cover the full spectrum of dialectal variation across the Arabic-speaking world.
-Within each regional group, further sub-varieties and sociolectal differences exist that our dataset does not explicitly represent.
+Numerous regional, urban–rural, and sociolectal sub-varieties exist within each dialect group, reflecting differences in geography, age, education, and social context, which our dataset does not explicitly represent.

 Second, dialectal Arabic lacks standardized orthography, which introduces inherent variability in spelling and transcription.
 Although all items were manually curated by native speakers and validated for linguistic fidelity, residual inconsistencies may still affect model evaluation.
 Similarly, human translation and adjudication introduce subjective judgment, which, while mitigated through multi-stage review, cannot be entirely eliminated.